massoncheg/forgejo-docs/docs/admin/runner-installation.md

   enable_ipv6: false
   # Whether to use privileged mode or not when launching task containers (privileged mode is required for Docker-in-Docker).
   privileged: false
-  # Additional options to be used when the container is started (e.g., --add-host=my.forgejo.url:host-gateway).
+  # And other options to be used when the container is started (eg, --add-host=my.forgejo.url:host-gateway).
-  options: ""
+  options:
   # The parent directory of a job's working directory.
   # If it's empty, /workspace will be used.
   workdir_parent: